mia-platform/documentation/docs/release-notes/platform_10-6-0_releasenotes.md

 ### New Features

+#### Fast Data No Code

+### New Features (available only for PaaS users)

+Along with the traditional New Features of the Console, ww want to dedicate a specific section for the new features which are exclusive for PaaS users.
+You can read them here below:

-#### Feature Preview for PaaS users
+#### Feature Preview section

-Console PaaS users can now decide to try out some of our newest features that are still under development simply by enambling them from a dedicated modal.
+PaaS users can now have visibility of new Console features that are still under development and decide to try out them and give us precious feedback.
+For instance, once entered this section, PaaS users can now try the `Dynamic Sidebar` of the Design Area.
+To discover more, let's try this feature and tell us what you think!
-This functionality can be accessed from the Launchbar by clicking on the `Feature Preview` item inside the dropdown menu that appears when hovering over the user avatar.
+This section can be accessed from the Launchbar by clicking on the `Feature Preview` item inside the dropdown menu that appears when hovering over the user avatar.

 ![Feature Preview Modal - Feature Preview modal with some features enabled](./img/10.6/feature-preview.png)

 #### User Preferences section

-We have introduced a new section named `User preferences` in which users can customize their experience in Console according to their own preferences.
-For instance, inside this section, Console PaaS users can now manage the receipt of an invitation email that is sent when they are added to a Company.
+We have introduced a new section named `User preferences` in which PaaS users can customize their experience in Console according to their own preferences.
+For instance, inside this section, they can now manage the receipt of an invitation email that is sent when they are added to a Company.
 This section is accessible from the Launchbar when hovering over the user avatar.

 ### Improvements